garrettdaily/PortfolioProjects/README.md

-In this project I use SQL Server to explore global COVID-19 data.
+1) In SQLProject1.sql I use SQL Server to explore global COVID-19 data.

+2) The gdpythonHW.py files showcase some of my experience in python from coursework in my MIS classes.